sogode-iac-netops/aws-nac/README.md

 In Terraform, AWS regions are mentioned specifically using provider aliases.

-The Python scripts `ipam-hub.py` and `ipam-spoke.py` are used to interface with an instance of phpIPAM (link to repository will follow) and create a JSON file with network information.
+The Python scripts `ipam-hub.py` and `ipam-spoke.py` are used to interface with an instance of phpIPAM [link to my repository for a fully working version](https://github.com/peetvandesande/phpipam-docker) and create a JSON file with network information.

 The 'hub' file will produce output for a regional hub, the 'spoke' file produces output for a spoke that must connect to a hub.